MauricioJCarrillo/casa-hotel-santa-rita-website/README.md

-# My-first-webpage
+# Casa Hotel Santa Rita Website

-This is my firs webpage to practice my digital skills: HTML, CSS and JavaScript.
-Theme: Casa Hotel Santa Rita (Tourism)
+This is a website to offer tourism services.